Lavanya28/CS410_EventDetection/README.md

 ### 6. Web Interface:

 ### Frontend:
+- we built in react.js which contains the following components:
+  - Header
+  - Selection
+  - Canvas
+  - Navigation

 ### backend(APIS)
 main.py: handles all the APIs and communicate the data with frontend.
 The code is in```./backend/main.py```